lagom/lagom/docs/manual/scala/guide/production/ProductionOverview.md

 }
 ```

-To instruct Lagom to use the `ConfigurationServiceLocator`, you need to override the `serviceLocator` in your application cake to use it.
-For example:
+To instruct Lagom to use the `ConfigurationServiceLocator`, you can mix in the [`ConfigurationServiceLocatorComponents`](api/com/lightbend/lagom/scaladsl/client/ConfigurationServiceLocatorComponents.html) trait into your application:

 @[configuration-service-locator](code/ProductionOverview.scala)